Export and Zero-Rated Supply: Taxation and Compliance Requirements

 It’s any department that is responsible for all the needs and requirements related to exporting goods and services.

-All the relevant information regarding the exporting goods and services such as documents, logistics, vessel information, port, and the country to which the export is being made, can be found through this department.
+This department also provides all the relevant information regarding exporting goods and services, including documents, logistics, vessel information, port, and the country of export.